bitnami/charts/bitnami/victoriametrics/README.md

 | `defaultInitContainers.volumePermissions.containerSecurityContext.enabled`        | Enable securityContext in the init container                                                                                                                                                                                                          | `true`                     |
 | `defaultInitContainers.volumePermissions.containerSecurityContext.seLinuxOptions` | Set SELinux options in container                                                                                                                                                                                                                      | `{}`                       |
 | `defaultInitContainers.volumePermissions.containerSecurityContext.runAsUser`      | User ID for the init container                                                                                                                                                                                                                        | `0`                        |

+Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
+For example,

+helm install my-release --set vmagent.enableListeners.influxdb=true oci://REGISTRY_NAME/REPOSITORY_NAME/victoriametrics

+> Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
+For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.

+The above command install VictoriaMetrics chart with the InfluxDB listener enabled in the `vmagent` component.

+Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
+For example,

+helm install my-release -f values.yaml oci://REGISTRY_NAME/REPOSITORY_NAME/victoriametrics

+> Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
+For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.
+> **Tip**: You can use the default [values.yaml](https://github.com/bitnami/charts/tree/main/bitnami/victoriametrics/values.yaml)

 ## Troubleshooting